 We look forward to a year filled with exciting educational opportunities and growth for your child.
-We are committed to providing the best possible learning experience for each and every child entrusted in our care.
+We are committed to providing the best possible learning experience for each child entrusted in our care.
 We are pleased you have joined our school community and hope you are excited to be a Meadow Montessori parent!

 The mission of Meadow Montessori School is to create and sustain a caring, respectful and safe educational environment to enable each child to realize his or her richest potential for social, ethical and intellectual growth and to become an independent, self-motivated, and contributing member of the world community.